Korean name: Japanese colonial period

 During the period of Japanese colonial rule of Korea (1910–1945), Koreans were forced to adopt Japanese-language names.
 Even today, it is common for Korean nationals living in Japan to use Japanese surnames as well.
 Also known as (通称名, tsūshōmei) or (通名, tsūmei), such an alternative name can be registered as a legal alias and used in many official contexts including bank accounts and health insurance.

 In 1939, as part of Governor-General Jirō Minami's policy of cultural assimilation (同化政策, dōka seisaku), Ordinance No. 20 (commonly called the "Name Order", or (創氏改名, sōshi-kaimei) in Japanese) was issued, and became law in April 1940.
 Although the Japanese Governor-General officially prohibited compulsion, low-level officials effectively forced Koreans to adopt Japanese-style surnames and given names.
 By 1944, about 84% of the population had registered Japanese surnames.

-Sōshi (Japanese) means the creation of a Japanese surname (shi, Korean rr), distinct from a Korean surname or rr (Japanese sei).
+Sōshi (Japanese) means the creation of a Japanese surname (shi, Korean mr), distinct from a Korean surname or mr (Japanese sei).
 Japanese surnames represent the families they belong to and can be changed by marriage and other procedures, while Korean surnames represent paternal linkages and are unchangeable.
 Japanese policy dictated that Koreans either could register a completely new Japanese surname unrelated to their Korean surname, or have their Korean surname, in Japanese form, automatically become their Japanese name if no surname was submitted before the deadline.

 After the liberation of Korea from Japanese rule, the Name Restoration Order was issued on October 23, 1946, by the United States military administration south of the 38th parallel north, enabling Koreans to restore their original Korean names if they wished.